gsferreira/gsferreira.github.com/src/archive/2022/the-biggest-folder-structure-mistake-on-net/index.md

 - You can use API Endpoints ([see here](https://github.com/ardalis/ApiEndpoints)).
 - You can use Feature Folders ([see here](https://scottsauber.com/2016/04/25/feature-folder-structure-in-asp-net-core/)).

-## 🏗 The Structure Besides The Project
+## 🏗 The Structure Besides the Project

 It doesn't mean you should keep adapters to the outside world inside the same folder and project.